 - The refund process for a term will not begin until 10 days prior to the start of that term.

 - Refunds based on a credit balance due to financial aid will be processed as overages occur.

 - Refunds on accounts that include a student payment may have a portion equal to the student payment held for 21 days prior to release.

 Be sure to use your refunds wisely (particularly when they are often based on borrowed loan monies).
 There may also be times when a refund for one term will be needed to help you plan for upcoming term costs.

 Students who change their registration can experience eligibility adjustments to their aid based on the timing of the registration change.
 Students should always add any classes at the same time they drop others if that is their net action.
 As well, students should limit changes once the term has begun to lessen inadvertent aid ineligibility.
 Students will be responsible for meeting any further payment (or, if refunds have already been issued, repayment) obligations as dictated by registration changes.

 A complete withdrawal from all classes can result in loss of aid for the term, cancellation of future aid, federal aid return calculations and possible accelerated repayment on any loan proceeds.
 Students who withdraw completely and were issued refunds can avoid some penalties by returning refund monies in-full to the Cashier's Office depository (230 University Pavilion).
 Aid for future semesters may be reinstated after the student consults with One Stop staff (220 University Pavilion).

 Withdrawals after the second week can also affect aid eligibility for future semesters and years.

 Past Due Balances

-Students with a past due balance are subject to late payment fees and service blocks that can prevent future registration.
+Students with a past due balance are subject to late payment fees and limitations of service that can prevent future registration.
 As well, federal aid regulations limit aid from one academic year being used to pay off an amount owed from a previous academic year.
-Students should monitor their eBill and ensure their payments are up-to-date to avoid registration and aid problems in the future.
+Students should monitor their online bill and ensure their payments are up-to-date to avoid registration and aid problems in the future.